dbarton-uk/christmas-market/README.md

 (`minLevel` and `maxLevel`) is equal to the number of chalets - 1 (7 in this case), and that all nodes traversed are unique.
  `whitelistNodes` limits the paths to the chalet selection, which provides some optimisation.

-The path with lowest cost is the route that we want to take.
+The path returned with lowest cost is the route that we want to take.

 #### Step 3